patmull/disaster-warning-system-scripts/README.md

    </ul>
 <p>

-Sources of warning information for particular example of implementation and its format outputs:
+Sources of warning information included for particular example of implementation and its format outputs:

 </p>
   <ul class="categories">